Infertility can be a scary journey.

 ⅓ of infertility cases are completely unknown (unexplained infertility)

-Beyond this, the majority of the remaining causes are due to factors that impact fallopian tube function or endometriosis.
+Beyond this, the majority of the remaining causes of infertility are due to factors that impact fallopian tube function or endometriosis.

 Regardless of which party is struggling with reproductive problems, know that you are not alone.
 Several sources show that 1 out of every 8 couples trying to conceive experience some infertility issues along the way.